ST10253866/BudgetBuddy/README.md

 -The user will have a view that will display a list of the expense entries they created during a selectable period.
 Photos of the expense entries will be available to the user on this list, and they will be able to access it.

--The user will be able to view the total amount of their money spent on each their category during a user selectable period
+-The user will be able to view the total amount of their money spent on each their category during a user selectable period.

--The user will be able to view a bar graph showing the total spending per category in a selectable time period
+-The user will be able to view a bar graph showing the total spending per category in a selectable time period.

+-The user can toggle between a light and dark mode when using the app.

+-The user can translate English to Afrikaans when using the app as there will be a feature for that.

 Non-Functional-Requirements